Weird Western: Films

 In film, The Phantom Empire (1935) is sometimes considered the first fantasy Western.
 Gene Autry, in his first starring role as a singing cowboy, ventures down a mineshaft and discovers a futuristic lost kingdom of the type depicted in Flash Gordon.
-Sci-fi and horror Westerns began in the 1950s with the vampire Western Curse of the Undead, and the science fiction Western, The Beast of Hollow Mountain about a prehistoric dinosaur in a turn-of-the-century Mexican village, and continued in the 1960s with films like Billy the Kid Versus Dracula (1966), which depicted the real-life outlaw fighting against the fictional vampire, and The Valley of Gwangi (1969), in which Ray Harryhausen's special effects were used to pit cowboys against dinosaurs again.
-Other Westerns with elements of fantasy, horror or science fiction are 7 Faces of Dr. Lao (1964), Jesse James Meets Frankenstein's Daughter (1966), Bang Bang Kid (1967), High Plains Drifter (1973), Get Mean (1975), The White Buffalo (1977), Pale Rider (1985), Ghost Town (1988), Back to the Future Part III (1990), Wild Wild West (1999), Purgatory (1999), Jonah Hex (2010), and Bone Tomahawk (2015).
+Sci-fi and horror Westerns began in the 1950s with the vampire Western Curse of the Undead, and the science fiction Western The Beast of Hollow Mountain, about a prehistoric dinosaur in a turn-of-the-century Mexican village.
+This continued in the 1960s with films such as Billy the Kid Versus Dracula (1966), which depicted the real-life outlaw fighting against the fictional vampire, and The Valley of Gwangi (1969), in which Ray Harryhausen's special effects were used to pit cowboys against dinosaurs again.
+Other Westerns with elements of fantasy, horror, or science fiction are 7 Faces of Dr. Lao (1964), Jesse James Meets Frankenstein's Daughter (1966), Bang Bang Kid (1967), High Plains Drifter (1973), Get Mean (1975), The White Buffalo (1977), Pale Rider (1985), Ghost Town (1988), Back to the Future Part III (1990), Wild Wild West (1999), Purgatory (1999), Jonah Hex (2010), Cowboys and Aliens and Bone Tomahawk (2015).